A Short Discussion of Summaries

 - use the author’s exact words without quotation marks.

-Therefore, the key qualities of a good summary are:
+Therefore, here are the key qualities of a good summary:

 How is summary used in academic writing?

-- When writing a critique, material is summarized in order to analyze it.
+- When writing a critique, students summarize material in order to analyze it.

-- When writing a synthesis, summarized material shows relationships between sources.
+- When writing a synthesis, students use summarized material to show relationships between sources.

-- When writing research papers, summarized material is used when taking notes and in the text when using sources for support.
+- When writing research papers, students summarize material when taking notes and when using sources for support in papers.

-- When writing persuasive research papers, summarized material is used to show differing views and the evidence which supports them.
+- When writing persuasive research papers, students use summarized material to show differing views and the evidence supporting them.